ChordPro/chordpro/README.md

 ChordPro generates professional-looking sheet music from a text file containing the lyrics of one or many songs with chord information.
-Check <https://www.chordpro.org/chordpro/chordpro-installation> for installation instructions and execute `chordpro --help` for an overview about the avaalable options.
+Check <https://www.chordpro.org/chordpro/chordpro-installation> for installation instructions and execute `chordpro --help` for an overview about the available options.

 ## Support
 For general discussion, please see [the user group](https://groups.io/g/ChordPro/topics).